alexhkurz/alexhkurz.github.io/index.md

 "The scientific evidence is unequivocal: climate change is a threat to human well-being and the health of the planet.
 Any further delay in concerted global action will miss a brief and rapidly closing window to secure a liveable future."
 (2022 IPCC report on climate change)

 -->

+If we want to survive on this planet, we need to respect [planetary boundaries](https://en.wikipedia.org/wiki/Planetary_boundaries) and transition to a sustainable economy.
+To achieve this, we need to get away from the idea that a good economy is a growing economy.
+Growth is not sustainable because sustained growth is exponential growth.
+For example, an average growth of [2% per year](https://ourworldindata.org/grapher/average-gdp-growth-rate-1960-2011-versus-gdp-per-capita-in-1960) equals growth of 724% over 100 years and of 1,995,657% over 500 years.
+While the [Limits to Growth](https://en.wikipedia.org/wiki/The_Limits_to_Growth) have been recognised for a long time, recent accounts are Dasgupta's Review on [The Economics of Biodiversity](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/957291/Dasgupta_Review_-_Full_Report.pdf) and the IPBES Global Assessment Report on [Biodiversity and Ecosystem Services](https://ipbes.net/global-assessment).

 ---